-Satisfactorily pass a criminal background screening prior to the start of classes.

-Satisfactorily pass a ten panel drug screen test administered by Baptist Worx.
+- 3. Satisfactorily pass a criminal background screening prior to the start of classes. - 4.
+Satisfactorily pass a 9 panel drug screen test administered by a facility chosen by ATA prior to beginning clinical experiences

-Complete all necessary medical documentation required to attend clinical.
+- 5. Complete all necessary medical documentation required to attend clinical. - 6.
 Complete the Nursing Application